 - 1. Instructor conferences with student, gives feedback and suggests remediation. - 2.
-Instructor completes Professional Behavior Checklist (see Appendix V) and submits it to Academic affairs where it will be maintained in the student's file.
+Instructor completes Professional Behavior Checklist (see Appendix VI) and submits it to Academic affairs where it will be maintained.
 It will list concerns and remediation suggested.

 Level II Intervention.
 Student violates standards or questionable behavior for second time with same or another instructor